 Their mission is stated on their website:“The NSA/CSS core missions are to protect US national security systems and to produce foreign signals intelligence information.”

 Why is the NSA accused of spying on the world?

 Edward Snowden, a US citizen employed by the CIA and NSA, decided to expose “the largest arbitrary surveillance program in human history”, thanks to thousands of secret documents he had downloaded.

 Edward Snowden then contacted several journalists, taking care to have an encrypted conversation.
 The first documents were published: the Guardian revealed that the telephone operator Verizon gave the NSA information on the telephone data of millions of Americans.

-It is from these immense databases that the secret services of the United States can know everything about Internet users.
-They know, according to the revelations of Edward Snowden: all e-mails, all keywords typed, all websites visited.
+It is from these immense databases that the secret services of the United States can know everything about internet users.
+They know, according to Edward Snowden’s revelations: all emails, all keywords typed, all websites visited.

 All these programs are aimed at fighting terrorism.
 This would have made it possible to identify three hundred terrorist individuals since 2008, according to the presentation documents that praise the use of these programs.

 But the secret services of the United States and the United Kingdom have also used them to spy on allied countries.
 Brazil would also have been a victim of this espionage.